Short Answer

 Contract Snapshot

-This market resolves to Yes if Cleveland wins the Toronto vs Cleveland 1st Round series in the 2026 Pro Basketball playoffs, otherwise it resolves to No as the event is mutually exclusive.
-The market opened on April 12, 2026, and will close and expire once a series winner is declared, or by May 16, 2026, at 10:00 am EDT if no winner is declared.
-Payouts are projected 5 minutes after closing.
+This market resolves to "Yes" if Cleveland wins the Toronto vs Cleveland 1st Round series in the 2026 Pro Basketball playoffs, and "No" if Toronto wins.
+The market opened on April 12, 2026, and will close after a winner is declared, or by May 16, 2026, at 10:00 am EDT, with payouts expected 5 minutes after closing.
+Resolution is based on information from the Governing League (NBA), Fox Sports, and ESPN.

 Available Contracts